rash305/Kwetter/README.md

 POST
 - api/users/create

-To get a user by id
+To get a account by id
 GET
 - api/users/get/{id}

-To remove a user by id
+To remove a account by id
 DELETE
 - api/users/remove/{id}

-To update a user
+To update a account
 - api/users/{id}
 BODY: USER JSON object